 How can attachment issues develop?

 When a caregiver or attachment figure remains inconsistent and that behavior represents the attachment and soothing figure as well as the scary and unpredictable figure – the child may develop a disordered relationship with attachment.
 It’s not just about that either, parents doing one thing and saying another or something that doesn’t make sense to the child without fully explaining or addressing concerns (without body signs of frustrations or irritability) can cause the same issue.
 Parents who provide everything with their jobs but aren’t there to console or provide emotional guidance may also cause a problematic relationship to attachment.
+Disorganized attachment can also be caused by helicopter parenting and parents that make fun of their children or excessively “pick” at them.

 Attachment issues and Dissociation

-Patients who have PTSD, BPD with dissociation, C-PTSD, DID, OSDD and other dissociative disorders report they don’t see improvement with traditional therapy models but do see improvements if they begin to see their symptoms as an attachment issue.
+Sopme people who have PTSD, BPD with dissociation, C-PTSD, DID, OSDD and other dissociative disorders report they don’t see improvement with traditional therapy models but do see improvements if they begin to see their symptoms as an attachment issue.
 For those who don’t have those diagnosises – the following tips may also still be helpful for dealing with emotions and for anyone who is one a on a path of self discovery.

 Read also: What is Structural Dissociation?